Illinois Dram Shop Liability Limits

 The Illinois Liquor Control Act of 1934 is also known as the Dram Shop Act and gives any person injured by an intoxicated person the right to sue the intoxicated person, the vendor or person who sold the liquor to the intoxicated person, and the owner of the premises at which the intoxicated person became intoxicated.
 If a business is responsible for causing the person to become intoxicated legally, the business owner may be liable.
 This type of law is called the Dram Shop Law.

 The Comptroller of the State of Illinois just released the 2011 data for the Dram Liability Limits.
 According to the Liquor Control Act of 1934, Section 6-21(a), the Comptroller is required to determine yearly the liability limits for causes of action brought under the Act in accordance with the consumer price index-u (CPI-U) during the preceding 12 month calendar year.

-Zane T. Cagle of The Cagle Firm represents injured person in many kinds of accidents including motorcycle accidents, auto accidents, and truck accident.
-Serious injuries and death can result.
+Zane T. Cagle of The Cagle Firm represents injured persons in many kinds of accidents, including motorcycle accidents, auto accidents, and truck accidents.
 Intoxicated persons can do a lot of damage when they climb behind the wheel.
-We, at The Cagle Law Firm exert great effort to help raise awareness about ways to avoid drinking and driving.
-The Facebook sweepstakes we conducted during the holidays is a great example of the importance of not drinking and driving at any time.
-If you have been injured in an auto accident, contact Zane T. Cagle for your free consultation 1(800) 685-3302.
-If you have been injured, all personal injury attorneys offer free consultations and you should contact an attorney to assess all of your options.
+At The Cagle Law Firm, we exert great effort to help raise awareness about ways to avoid drinking and driving.